 Senate health bill clears test vote, aided by McCain

-Senate Republicans on Tuesday resuscitated their health care legislation for now, narrowly clearing it past a key test vote with the help of Sen. John McCain’s dramatic return to the chamber for the first time since his brain cancer diagnosis.
+Senate Republicans on Tuesday resuscitated their health care legislation for now, narrowly clearing it past a key hurdle with the help of Sen. John McCain’s dramatic return to the chamber for the first time since his brain cancer diagnosis.

 The Senate voted 51-50 to start debate, with Vice President Pence casting the tie-breaker.
 The procedural vote once again brings the ObamaCare overhaul legislation back from the brink of collapse, after intense prodding from President Trump who had pressured senators to skip recess until they act on health care.